ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-A RepeatedSequence is comprised of a `sequence`, specified as a SequenceExpression, and a `count` object, which specifies the `min` and `max` number of repeats.
+An expression of a sequence comprised of a repeating subsequence.

 **Information Model**